Dermatitis herpetiformis L13.0

 • Changes in the jejunum villi (these are only detectable in around 1/4 of all DhD patients, which is consistent with the lack of intestinal sympotmia in most cases - Collin P et al. 2017).

 In principle, celiac disease and DhD are initially based on the same pathomechanisms.
 In the case of genetic disposition (see above) and certain environmental factors, a systemic autoimmune disease develops with specific (IgA) antibodies directed against transglutaminases(Remarks: 6 isoenzymes of transglutaminases (Tg) can be found in the skin.
 Most of them play a role in keratinization!
 For example, mutations in the gene of transglutaminase 1 (TGM1) lead to lamellar ichthyosis).
 For unknown reasons, intestinal changes (in contrast to classic coeliac disease) in DhD often remain clinically asymptomatic initially and also in the later course of the disease (see also under symptomatic coeliac disease).
 In this respect, these patients do not adhere to a gluten-free diet!
 After several years of "unintentional but permanent gluten provocation", this "non-dietary behavior" leads to the formation of high-affinity AK against transglutaminases (TG).
 The antibodies occurring in the serum form immune complexes with both the epidermal transglutaminase (Tg3) and the tissue transglutaminase (Tg2)(IgA-TG isoenzymes).
 These immune complexes circulate and can be deposited in the renal glomeruli (possible development of IgA nephropathy) as well as in lesional and healthy skin (papilla tips, basement membrane).
-There they can be detected immunohistologically (direct immunofluorescence) as granular linear or discontinuous fluorescence in the papilla tips.
+There they can be detected immunohistologically (direct immunofluorescence) as granular, linear or even discontinuous fluorescence in the papilla tips.

-Itis noteworthy that in patients with coeliac disease, IgA deposits can also be detected in non-inflammatory skin.
+It is noteworthy that in patients with coeliac disease, IgA deposits can also be detected in non-inflammatory skin.
 These immunological findings contradict the unitary etiopathogenetic significance of papillary immune complex deposits for the dermal inflammation of DhD (Antiga E et al. 2019).
 Together with other gluten-induced diseases, celiac disease and DhD are grouped under the umbrella term gluten-sensitive diseases (GRD).

 Manifestation